philzook58/philzook58.github.io/_posts/2024-09-16-smart_constructor_aegraph.md

 I keep the `enodes` and `unodes` lists separate because I feel they have separate concerns.
 But they are intimately related.
 Exactly one of them should be a `None`.

-As a simple, but monstrously indulgent way of implementing ematching, I have the generator `term_view`, which will partially expand out all terms from an eid in the egraph.
+As a simple, but monstrously indulgent way of implementing ematching, I have the generator `term_view`, which will partially expand out all terms from an eid in the egraph, leaving leaves at `depth` unexpanded.
 One wold want to instead implement a pattern language, compile to abstract machine, or do codegen to search for your patterns.
+But this is a nice way to do an embedded DSL style reusing python pattern matching.
+You can see that the smart constructors look very similar to the above simpler versions.

 ```python
 from dataclasses import dataclass